 In the past I have been a very keen photographer mainly using film and doing my own developing and printing since the early 1950's.
 I moved to digital as well, some years ago, shortly after digital cameras became available.
-In recent years I have not used my cameras very much, partly due to he Read more...
+In recent years I have not used my cameras very much, partly due Read more...

 In the past I have been a very keen photographer mainly using film and doing my own developing and printing since the early 1950's.
 I moved to digital as well, some years ago, shortly after digital cameras became available.
 In recent years I have not used my cameras very much, partly due to health constraints, but also because the lack of need for technical skill has removed part of the challenge.
 My wife, Arkensiel Photography, has at last (Feb 2012) nagged me into digging out some cameras and starting to use them again.